 Before you begin, do not forget to wear protective gear, like a dust mask, gloves, safety glasses, and earplugs or other types of hearing protection.

 Assess the condition of the concrete and decide if you need to do anything to it beforehand like repairing any cracks or chips that may be present.
 During this time, also evaluate the level of damage to see how much grinding will be necessary.
 In addition, this is also the best time to evaluate the condition of the concrete and decide if you need to do a full-depth grind or if a surface grind is sufficient or if you need to resurface the concrete.

 2. Choose the right grinding equipment based on the depth of the grind and the condition of the concrete.

 If you're only doing a surface grind, then you don't need to invest in heavy-duty equipment.
 A hand grinder or angle grinder will do the job just fine.
 However, if you're grinding down the concrete to a new layer, then you'll need something that can reach deeper into the concrete and do a more thorough job.
-In this case, you'll need to invest in a floor grinder or a walk-behind grinder.
+In this case, you'll need to invest in an industrial floor grinder or a walk-behind grinder.

 3. Surface Preparation